-As shown in Fig. 3, the energy consumption in P2P-cloud in case of providing the service within the vicinity is much less than the case of inter-vicinity scenario, since in the inter-vicinity service provisioning we should transmit the input, output data and in some cases the VMs through Internet, which is the most energy hungry element of the P2P-cloud system.
-In general, the communication energy is the predominant energy consumption part in P2P-clouds, while the processing energy dominates the communication energy in classic datacenters.
+As shown in Figure 3, the energy consumption in P2Pcloud in case of providing the service within the vicinity is much less than the case of inter-vicinity scenario, since in the inter-vicinity service provisioning we should transmit the input, output data and in some cases the VMs through Internet, which is the most energy hungry element of the P2P-cloud system.
+In general, the communication energy is fluctuating more P2P-clouds, while the processing energy is more varying in classic datacenters.